kmsholcomb/docs-rackspace/doc/style-guide/m-z-style-guidelines.rst

 When creating table titles, use the following guidelines:

-- Use :ref:`sentence-style-capitalization` for table titles.
+- Use sentence-style capitalization for table titles.
 However, for words that are always uppercase or always lowercase, match that case.
 - Do not start a table title with an article (*a*, *an*, *the*).
 - Do not end a table title with a period or colon.